RBilsland/ScratchRadio/README.md

 The extension itself if made up of 3 layers, a base layer to handle communicating with the micro:bit, a middle layer that handles the sending and receiving of commands and the top layer that interfaces with Scratch.

-The base layer is primarily built on a modified version of the ????? library by ?????.
+The base layer is primarily built on a modified version of the [microbit-webusb library by Bill Siever](https://github.com/bsiever/microbit-webusb).
 I did start off coding this area myself but while investigating what I needed to do I came across this most useful library.
 At this point I decided not to re-invent any wheels and just tweaked the wheel slightly to better suit my requirements.

 The middle layer deals with the formatting of commands to send and the decoding of commands received.
 As communications with the micro:bit are over a serial connection this just meant the sending and receiving of strings.
 The strings are field delimited using an ASCII character 30 hopefully meaning that it won't be included in a string and cause chaos.
 Commands sent are done so immediately but due to the way that Scratch deals with raising events received commands are placed in a queue for processing by Scratch.